Poetry of Catullus: Printed editions

 In 1876, Emil Baehrens brought out the first version of his edition, Catulli Veronensis Liber (two volumes; Leipzig), which contained the text from G and O alone, with a number of emendations.

-In the twentieth century

-The 1949 Oxford Classical Text by R.A.B.
-Mynors, partly because of its wide availability, has become the standard text, at least in the English-speaking world.
+The 1949 Oxford Classical Text by R. A. B. Mynors, partly because of its wide availability, has become the standard text, at least in the English-speaking world.

-One very influential article in Catullus scholarship, R.G.M.
-Nisbet's "Notes on the text and interpretation of Catullus" (available in Nisbet's Collected Papers on Latin Literature, Oxford, 1995), gave Nisbet's own conjectural solutions to more than 20 problematic passages of the poems.
+One very influential article in Catullus scholarship, R. G. M. Nisbet's "Notes on the text and interpretation of Catullus" (available in Nisbet's Collected Papers on Latin Literature, Oxford, 1995), gave Nisbet's own conjectural solutions to more than 20 problematic passages of the poems.
 He also revived a number of older conjectures, going as far back as Renaissance scholarship, which editors had ignored.

-Another influential text of Catullus poems is that of George P. Goold, Catullus (London, 1983).
+Another influential text of Catullus' poems is that of George P. Goold, Catullus (London, 1983).